aroberge/ideas/ideas/examples/function_simplest_readme.rst

 This example demonstrates the use of:

 - Function definitions required to create and activate an import hook
-- How to transform the source using a tokenizer
+- How to transform the source using a custom tokenizer

 Reminder: what is an import hook
 ---------------------------------